 During the climactic confrontation between Sergeant Nicholas Angel and the Sandford citizens, Angel walks in slow motion while surrounded by birds.
 This is a trademark used by action director John Woo in such films as Mission: Impossible II (2000), Face/Off (1997) and Just Heroes (1989), the action of diving through the air while firing two guns.

 When Angel fights Skinner, manager of the Somerfield supermarket, in the model village, Skinner drops his gun.
 It is briefly seen crashing into the front entrance of the model Somerfield supermarket.
 Few shots later, when Skinner attacks with a box cutter, he steps on a model Somerfield delivery-van and slips as it's rolling away.

-The film bares some plot similarities to the 1981 film "Outland" which was a remake of the classic western "High Noon".
+The film bears some plot similarities to the 1981 film "Outland," which was a remake of the classic western "High Noon".
 Nicholas Angel is transferred to Sanford and begins investigating the gruesome deaths of members of the community, believed to be accidents and he begins to believe that the deaths were no accidents, but murders and uncovers a conspiracy behind it and discovers Inspector Frank Butterman and other residents of the village are behind it.

 There is some foreshadowing at the fate air rifle scene; Dr Hatcher is accidentally shot by Danny in his foot, and Nick says "He's a doctor, he can deal with it".
 This happens again later in the film when Nick returns to Sandford near the start of the climax.